 1. Your Primer, the free 56-page summary of how to train effectively.
 It explains the information you need to know, to benefit fully from your subscription.
 It will quickly get you up to speed.

-2. Access to a first-class Facebook discussion group exclusively for subscribers, where you’ll find additional support and helpful information.
+2. Access to a first-class Facebook discussion group where you’ll find additional support and helpful information.

 3. Videos to reinforce some of what the magazine explains.